Schwenger/House-Of-Tweets/tools/PoliticianPhotoMiner/workflow.md

 This file tries to document what each file is supposed to do.

-Intermediate results (roughly 60 MiB) are stored in Ben's archives.
+Intermediate results (roughly 60 MiB) are stored in the `cache` submodule.
-So instead of running `crawl-*.py`, please contact me, to go easy on their websites.
+So instead of running `crawl-*.py` from scratch, please contact me for access to it, to go easy on their websites.

 If there ever are politicians with duplicate name, you'll need to modify the